- Oops!Something went wrong.Please try again later.

 How Quickly Is Eversource Energy Increasing Earnings Per Share?

 If you believe that markets are even vaguely efficient, then over the long term you'd expect a company's share price to follow its earnings per share (EPS).
 It's no surprise, then, that I like to invest in companies with EPS growth.
-Over the last three years, Eversource Energy has grown EPS by 7.2% per year.
-While that sort of growth rate isn't amazing, it does show the business is growing.
+Over the last three years, Eversource Energy has grown EPS by 4.7% per year.
+That might not be particularly high growth, but it does show that per-share earnings are moving steadily in the right direction.

 One way to double-check a company's growth is to look at how its revenue, and earnings before interest and tax (EBIT) margins are changing.
-On the one hand, Eversource Energy's EBIT margins fell over the last year, but on the other hand, revenue grew.
-So it seems the future my hold further growth, especially if EBIT margins can stabilize.
+While we note Eversource Energy's EBIT margins were flat over the last year, revenue grew by a solid 2.5% to US$8.7b.
+That's progress.

 Of course the knack is to find stocks that have their best days in the future, not in the past.
 You could base your opinion on past performance, of course, but you may also want to check this interactive graph of professional analyst EPS forecasts for Eversource Energy.